dtcenter/METdataio/docs/Users_Guide/load_data.rst

   * - Solution:
     - This error is typically encountered when one of the following conditions exist as a result of failing the XML validation step:

-         - the order of the elements in the XML specification file is inconsistent with the order expected
+         - the order of the elements in the XML load specification file is inconsistent with the order expected
-         - the XML specification file is missing one or more mandatory elements
+         - the XML load specification file is missing one or more mandatory elements
          - one or more elements has exceeded size limits specified in the XML schema
          - there are additional XML elements that are not expected

-       **Refer to the section **Create the XML Specification File** to verify that the XML specification file is correct.**
+       **Refer to the section **Create the XML Load Specification File** to verify that the XML load specification file is correct.**